New State Polls (10/12/16)

 To keep the figure to 50 cells, Washington, DC and its three electoral votes are included in the beginning total on the Democratic side of the spectrum.
 The District has historically been the most Democratic state in the Electoral College.

 3 Maine and Nebraska allocate electoral college votes to candidates in a more proportional manner.
 The statewide winner receives the two electoral votes apportioned to the state based on the two US Senate seats each state has.
 Additionally, the winner within a congressional district is awarded one electoral vote.
 Given current polling, all five Nebraska electoral votes would be allocated to Trump.
 In Maine, a split seems more likely.
 Trump leads in Maine's second congressional district while Clinton is ahead statewide and in the first district.
 She would receive three of the four Maine electoral votes and Trump the remaining electoral vote.
-Those congressional district votes is added approximately where it would fall in the Spectrum above.
+Those congressional district votes are added approximately where they would fall in the Spectrum above.

 4 Colorado is the state where Clinton crosses the 270 electoral vote threshold to win the presidential election.
 That line is referred to as the victory line.
 Currently, Colorado is in the Toss Up Clinton category.